The Green Renaissance: Urban Farming Metamorphosing Cityscapes

 2. How does technology help city farmers?

-Technology simplifies urban farming through tools like smart irrigation, IoT sensors, and LED grow lights, making it productivity-chiefly improved and accessible.
+Technology simplifies urban farming through tools like smart irrigation, IoT sensors, and LED grow lights, making it efficient and accessible.

-3. What are some obstacles of urban farming?
+3. What are some challenges of urban farming?

-Obstacles include limited space, polluted soil, and endowment constraints.
-But, fresh solutions like vertical farming and container gardening help overcome these issues.
+Challenges include limited space, polluted soil, and resource constraints.
+But, creative answers like vertical farming and container gardening help overcome these issues.

 4. Can I grow food in small urban spaces?